Improve Virtually Every Aspect of Your Life With Cataract Surgery

 Are there any alternatives to surgery?

 Currently, there are no viable alternatives to surgery for advanced cataract sufferers who want clear vision.
-Some treatments, such as lanosterol eyedrops, have shown promise in animal studies, but are still years away from being approved for human use.
+Some treatments, such as lanosterol eyedrops, have shown promise in animal studies but are still years away from being approved for use in humans.
+If you do not want to undergo surgery, your only options are to maintain your sight as much as possible through lifestyle changes and corrective eyewear.

 If cataracts are compromising your independence and your quality of life, it's time to take action.
 Speak to your doctor today to find out if cataract surgery is right for you.